-- 16. In certain cases, the Director General of Customs may direct a taxable person to use a specific method of apportionment if he is satisfied that the standard method of apportionment does not provide the taxable person a fair and equitable recovery of residual input tax.
+- 17. In certain cases, the Director General of Customs may direct a taxable person to use a specific method of apportionment if he is satisfied that the standard method of apportionment does not provide the taxable person a fair and equitable recovery of residual input tax.
 Alternatively, a taxable person may apply to the Director General to use an alternative method if he considers that the standard method does not provide a fair and reasonable result.
-Other methods of apportionment may include the following: - the number taxable transactions made; - quantities of output; - floor space occupied by staff involved exclusively in taxable activity; - time spent exclusively on taxable activity; - input cost; - taxable input tax divided by total input tax. - 17.
+Other methods of apportionment may include the following: - (a) the number taxable transactions made; - (b) quantities of output; - (c) floor space occupied by staff involved exclusively in taxable activity; - (d) time spent exclusively on taxable activity; - (e) input cost; - (f) taxable input tax divided by total input tax. - 18.
 Any proposal to use an alternative method by the taxable person must first be approved by the Director General of Customs in writing before the taxable person can use it on his business.
-In certain cases, the Director General may suggest for amendments or modifications to be made to the proposal submitted by a taxable person. - 18.
+In certain cases, the Director General may suggest for amendments or modifications to be made to the proposal submitted by a taxable person. - 19.
 Any other alternative method of apportionment approved or directed shall also exclude the value of any supplies, as stated in standard method of apportionment above, when calculating the proportion of input attributable to the taxable supplies.